In-Depth Analysis You Won’t Find Anywhere Else

 Now, are we supposed to believe that the reporter (Dahler) picked-up on this “discovery” aspect all by himself and made special mention of it at the end of both news stories, all on his own?
 No one prompted him to do that?
 I’m skeptical that Dahler did that all by himself.
 If he was prompted to do that, I wonder who might have nudged him in that direction.
 Any ideas about who could have done that?

 In any event, what’s not debatable is that Dahler went out of his way to highlight the importance of discovery at the end of both news stories.
-In effect, Dahler included the plaintiffs’ desperate wish for discovery in his reports and made discovery sound like the most wonderful thing since sliced bread.
+In effect, Dahler included the plaintiffs’ desperate wish for discovery in his reports, and he made it sound like everything would be terrific if only we could have discovery!

 Let’s shift gears once again for the final portion of this analysis.
 In both news stories, Dahler touched on only one possible outcome of the appeal: The trial could get reinstated and discovery will begin.
 Is it a coincidence that that just happens to be the outcome the plaintiffs are hoping for?